A fourth-generation native of Napa, California, Dan began formal family history research as a teenager.

 In 1978 Dan launched Adventures In Computing, Inc. and developed accounting applications — which he marketed and sold to small businesses and to a Silicon Valley computer manufacturer.

 In 1981 he joined the Citicorp Development Center (CDC) in Los Angeles, a software-development unit of Citibank and Citigroup.
 During his 23 years there he worked with ATMs, minicomputers, and secured computer networks.
 He was appointed to several chief-of-staff, product-, and line-management positions.
 Most recently, he was CDC's Business Information Security Officer (BISO) and manager of Security & Configuration Management.
 Dan is currently a retiree of both The Boeing Company and Citigroup.

 Dan's family history covers over 2,600 individuals, is supported by over 1,500 source documents, and includes his ancestral surnames Hancock, Bird, Catt, Coleman, Ellison, Fisher, Jackson, McFarren, Samuels, and Williams.
 (Click here to learn more about the Hancock family.)
-A past alpine skier, Dan's other interests now include reading novels, ocean and river cruising, ballroom dancing, and refining this website.
+A long-time alpine skier, Dan's other interests now include reading novels, ocean and river cruising, ballroom dancing, and refining this website.
 He has visited over 50 countries.

 |Home Page||Copyright © 2002 - 2018 by Daniel W. Hancock.
 All Rights Reserved.||Next Page|